takeshape/use-cap/README.md

   tiago2/cap:latest
 ```

-2. Go to the Cap dashboard and get your key ID
+2. Go to the Cap dashboard and get your Site Key

 3. Create an environment file: